 Once upon a time, my roommates and I didn’t pick a person to sublet because, despite everything being good on paper, she looked like a total slob.
 Yes, people are that shallow.

-12. Forgiveness is important
+12. Forgiveness is as important as respect

 The most important skill to develop is the ability to forgive.